mit-submit/submit-users-guide/source/running.rst

 Slurm
 ~~~~~

-Slurm can also be used on the submit machines.
-There is a main slurm partition on the submit machines as well as GPUs available through ``submit-gpu`` and ``submit-gpu-a30`` partitions.
+Slurm can be used on the submit machines.
+There is a main slurm partition on the submit machines ``submit`` and a smaller partition for machines that are only connected via 1Gbit/s links ``submit-1gbs`` for jobs that are not I/O limited.
+GPUs are available through the ``submit-gpu`` and ``submit-gpu-a30`` partitions.
 Additionally slurm connects the lqcd cluster(TEMPORARILY OUT OF DATE).
 The slurm partitions on SubMIT are fairly open but jobs are limited to 6 days of running time.
-In addition, each slurm node is limited to 80 GB of total memory to use.
+In addition, each slurm node is limited to 160 GB of total memory to use.

 Slurm example 1
 ===============